pramsey/crunchyblog/glossary-1/index.md

 "Are those objects toasted?"

 Toasted?
-What are they talking about?
+What are you talking about?
 This is a database, not a bakery!

 The Postgres documentation [helpfully explains](https://www.postgresql.org/docs/current/storage-toast.html) that "TOAST" is actually an acronym, for "The Oversized-Attribute Storage Technique".